mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 16. The direct-closure candidate is the terminal P3 challenge.
 Its net source and grammar-heap cuts do not overcome the every-product floor; no private closure runtime survives or may coexist with production.
+17. The native JSON yardstick makes the feasibility burden concrete: accepted M2 is only 5.0050× native at scale 4 and 6.0826× at scale 8 on equal immutable success envelopes. `JSON.parse` is not a candidate or admission control.
+Separately, call-tree attribution of the sealed P3 CPU profile reproduces 144,501 µs candidate-native matching plus 167,382 µs required products.
+Their 311,883 µs total is already 1.67× the complete 187,063 µs 10× budget before candidate runtime, rollback, recovery, envelopes or unowned GC.
+P4 must falsify this bound by eliminating or fusing measured work without weakening products or laws.
+Until it does, the ruling remains binding negative evidence, not a general theorem that no parser could ever be faster.

 ## Formation and release chains